Probing the sensitivity of anisotropic flow coefficients to the initial nuclear structure in pO and OO collisions at the LHC: Event Generation and Methodology

 \subsubsection{iSS: Particlization}

-The hydrodynamic freeze-out hypersurface data produced by MUSIC acts as the input for the \texttt{iSS} (\texttt{iSpectraSampler})~\cite{Shen:2014vra, Denicol:2018wdp}, which converts the fluid-like medium into hadrons, using the Cooper-Frye formula~\cite{Cooper:1974mv, Dusling:2009df, Schenke:2020mbo}.
-Particle sampling is done based on the local flow velocity, temperature, and viscous corrections, reflecting the momentum and spatial distributions of particles emitted at freeze-out. \texttt{iSS} allows oversampling; hence, to increase statistical precision without re-running hydrodynamics, a finite number of events can be sampled from each MUSIC hypersurface for p--O(O--O) collisions at $\sqrt{s_{\rm NN}}=9.61 (7)$~TeV.
-The total number of hadronic freezeout performed per IPGlasma + MUSIC event \textit{i.e.} $N_{\rm sample}=$~200 in our study.
+The hydrodynamic freeze-out hypersurface data produced by MUSIC acts as the input for the \texttt{iSS} (\texttt{iSpectraSampler})~\cite{Shen:2014vra, Denicol:2018wdp}, which converts the fluid-like medium into hadrons, using the Cooper--Frye formula~\cite{Cooper:1974mv, Dusling:2009df, Schenke:2020mbo}.
+Particle sampling is done based on the local flow velocity, temperature, and viscous corrections, reflecting the momentum and spatial distributions of particles emitted at freeze-out. \texttt{iSS} allows oversampling; hence, to increase statistical precision without re-running hydrodynamics, a finite number of events can be sampled from each MUSIC hypersurface for pO(OO) collisions at $\sqrt{s_{\rm NN}}=9.61 (7)$~TeV.
+The total number of hadronic freezeout events performed per IP-Glasma + MUSIC event, $N_{\rm sample}=$~200 in our study.